PerMalmberg/Daemonize/README.md

 #Signals
 The ```Application``` class intercepts the signals specified in the ```myInterceptedSignals``` member.
 Among these are SIGINT and SIGTERM.
-This means that you must manually poll the state of these signals via the ```ISignalInfo``` interface in the application in order to determine when it is time to perform a shutdown.
-The other signals may be used to trigger other functions in the application.
+You must override ```virtual void SignalReceived( int signal )``` method and handle the signal yourself according to your needs.